showyourwork/showyourwork/docs/custom.rst

 Sometimes we would like to tell ``showyourwork`` about script dependencies, such as when our figure script imports something from a locally-hosted script or package.
-We can do this in the same way as above by specifying a dependency in the configuration file ``showyourwork.yml``:
+We can do this by specifying a dependency in the configuration file ``showyourwork.yml``:

 .. code-block:: yaml

     # Tell showyourwork that `src/figures/my_figure.py`
     # depends on `src/figures/utils/helper_script.py`
-    figure_dependencies:
-        my_figure.py:
+    dependencies:
+        src/figures/my_figure.py:
-            - utils/helper_script.py
+            - src/figures/utils/helper_script.py

+Note that all paths are relative to the root of your repository.

 Dataset dependencies